CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

+## Mahti web interface updated to release 4, 27.3.2024

+* GPUs (MIG) are now available in apps in the *gpusmall* partition.
+* The Desktop app has been improved
+    * Launching applications should be more reliable.
+    * The terminal window stays open if errors occur launching applications.
+    * Applications are now categorized in the menu.
+* VSCode updated to 1.86.1.
+* Open OnDemand updated to version 3.1.1.

 ## SSH security updates for cryptography options, 12.1.2024

 Recently, a new SSH vulnerability called Terrapin (CVE-2023-48795) was published describing